 “Any of the Hess Select Cabernet Sauvignon releases will deliciously complement your backyard BBQ, your pork tenderloin, or a nice juicy steak!“

-In my next blog post I will be introducing our Wine Sponsor this month, Cuvaison Winery who’s history in the Napa Valley spans back more than 50 years.
+In my next blog post I will be introducing the Wine Sponsor this month, Cuvaison Winery who’s history in the Napa Valley spans back more than 50 years.
 Until then you can order the Cuvaison Wines featured here by visiting the Special Drink In Life Book Club page on their website where they have put together a special offer.
-Jill and I would like to thank Cuvaison Winery for being The Vintner’s Daughter wine sponsor.
+I would like to thank Cuvaison Winery for being The Vintner’s Daughter wine sponsor.

 “The most important things are actually the easiest to obtain: great friends, good food, and a decent bottle of wine.” — Blake Mycoskie